fm2817/info_guide/README.md

 Also have a look at an Introduction to High Performance Computing (HPC) - provided by ARCHER: [part 1](https://archer-cse.github.io/2019-12-09-epcc-hpcshell/) and [part 2](https://archer-cse.github.io/2019-12-09-epcc-hpcintro/).
 Imperial also has its [own courses and introductory overview](https://github.com/fm2817/get_SRR#fastq-storage).

 Using the Terminal is a great way to interact with your computer and is recommended to get accoustomed to the syntax and some simple functions will make your life easier.
 [This](http://swcarpentry.github.io/shell-novice/) is a nice introductory to the Unix Shell.
+Imperial's HPC also has a nice [intro to shell scripting](https://wiki.imperial.ac.uk/pages/viewpage.action?spaceKey=HPC&title=Shell+scripting).

 > Note: Since Catalina update, please note that the standard Terminal shell is Zsh and not Bash.
 Most commands should be interchangeable and not impact syntax.